-LAVTA's FY20 Budget is \$20,596,292 which is 6.09% higher than FY19.
-The budget assumes LAVTA will provide 139,059 fixed route service hours and 54,000 paratransit trips, and \$210,000 in Wheels on Demand reimbursements.
-Additionally, the agency's budget includes expenses and revenues for the Valley Link passenger rail project's Environmental Impact Report.
-The Budget for FY20 continues to comply with the Board's policy to maintain reserves equivalent to 3-6 months of operating costs.
+LAVTA's FY21 adopted Budget is \$20,820,728 which is 1.09% higher than FY20.
+However, while the adopted budget was higher the "working budget" based on "COVID-19 conditions" is 17,453,428, a decrease of 16.17%.
+The adjusted budget assumes LAVTA will provide 78,212 fixed route service hours and 46,875 paratransit trips, and \$48,000 in Wheels on Demand reimbursements.
+The Budget for FY21 continues to comply with the Board's policy to maintain reserves equivalent to 3-6 months of operating costs.

-FY20's major highlights will be continued monitoring of the route network and making adjustments as necessary, expanding the Go Dublin pilot to the entire service area, implementing the SAV testing in Dublin, finalizing recommendations and implementation of the Mobility Forward study, drafting the Short and Long Range Transit Plan for the Agency, upgrading the transit signal priority system throughout the Rapid system at intersections.
+FY21's major highlights will be continued monitoring of the route network and making adjustments as necessary, based on current conditions, continuing the SAV testing in Dublin, and beginning service, drafting the Short and Long Range Transit Plan for the Agency and Procurement of a new Paratransit Operations contract.